Roberta Dancho (1942 - 2020) - Obituary

-Bobbi was born in Chicago, 2nd of 9 children to Robert and Arlene Grandbois.
+Bobbi was born in Chicago, 2nd of nine children to Robert and Arlene Grandbois.

 She worked as an executive secretary, computer specialist on the B1 Bomber Project, waitress, and many other jobs while raising her two daughters.